joehawkens/MERN-app/README.md

 # Web Pages

 There is only one web page.
 The web app is dynamically updated every time the database is.
-It's essentially a visual representation of the current state of the database.
+It's essentially a visual representation of the current state of the database, whenever the administrator makes a change by adding data - it is reflected on what's rendered on the page (through REACT).

 # Development Environment